The Receiving Loop

 Lorenzo Musetti hits an inside-out drop-shot, and then sprints to the middle of the court, in order to effectively defend against each of Diego Schwartzman’s possible replies.

-Carlos Alcaraz immediately gets his eyes back around after returning an exceptionally wide serve from Roberto Bautista Agut.
+Carlos Alcaraz immediately gets his eyes back around, even before his body, after returning an exceptionally wide serve from Roberto Bautista Agut.

 The “Hit” Drill